 (a) If a minor, in the custody, of the department, is pregnant and wants to have an abortion, Department staff shall not consent to the abortion.
 Such a minor must obtain prior judicial approval pursuant to M.G.L. c.
 112, § 12S.

 (b) If the minor requests assistance from the Department in seeking court authorization for an abortion, or if in the judgment of the Department's social work staff such minor has need for this information, the Department social work and legal staff shall provide her with the necessary information on how to go to court to file a petition or motion under the provisions of M.G.L. c.
 112, § 12S.
-However, Department Attorneys shall not represent pregnant minors in their petition or motion pursuant to M.G.L. c.
+However, Department attorneys shall not represent pregnant minors in their petition or motion pursuant to M.G.L. c.
 112, § 12S.

 (3) Consent By Department As Guardian.
 If a minor is pregnant and wants an abortion, and both her parents have died or are otherwise unavailable to the physician within a reasonable time and in a reasonable manner, and if the Department has been appointed guardian of the minor by a Probate Court, the Department shall follow the requirements and procedures of M.G.L. c.
 112, s.
 12S.